bespokejs/bespoke/README.md

 Bespoke.js provides the foundation, then gets out of your way so you can focus on uniquely crafting your own personal deck style.

-Using keyboard and touch events, Bespoke.js adds classes to your slides, you provide the CSS transitions.
+Using keyboard and touch events, Bespoke.js adds classes to your slides, while you provide the CSS transitions.

 ## Getting Started